This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 This gardening type provides benefits such as protecting plants against insect infestation and possible flooding during heavy rains.
 It is also said to promote warmer soil conditions in springtime.

 Raised garden beds have so many benefits for the garden, some of which you would never have thought of.
-I couldn’t cover them all in this article, which is why I wrote this post that covers that subject in complete detail.
+I couldn’t cover them all in this article, so I wrote this post covering that subject in complete detail.

 Ways to Supplement Your Raised Garden Beds